The Mining Law Review: Uzbekistan

 iii MINING RIGHTS AND REQUIRED LICENCES AND PERMITS

 Subsoil title generally vests with the state.
 Under Uzbek law, the award of the subsoil rights is possible as a result of online auctions or through direct negotiations (see Section III.ii for more details).
 In practical terms, the latter dominates.
-The most used contractual framework for all kinds of mining is a production sharing agreement (PSA).
-There is no alternative at the moment as the Law on Concessions is pretty outdated and has never been actually used for the past 30 years.
-The president, in July 2019, ordered the adoption of international standards in management and implementation of investment projects in mining, envisaging a licence agreement framework, but to the best of our knowledge this work is still in preparation.
-An international financial institution is assisting the government in reforming the mining sector and it is expected that some recommendations on policy and redrafting of the subsoil laws will be submitted by the end of 2020.
+The most used contractual framework for all kinds of mining is a production-sharing agreement (PSA).
+The president, in July 2019, ordered the adoption of international standards (ISO, OHSAS) in management and implementation of investment projects in mining, envisaging a licence agreement framework.
+On 23 June 2020, the Cabinet of Ministers of Uzbekistan approved a new Regulation 'On the procedure of issuance licences for the right to use subsoil plots'.
+An international financial institution is assisting the government in reforming the mining sector.

 ii Surface and mining rights

 As a rule, each type of subsoil use requires the obtaining of a special licence (geological exploration; production mining; use of technogenic mineral formations; construction and operation of underground structures not related to mining; formation of protected geological objects; collecting samples of gemstone raw materials, paleontological remains and other geological collection materials).10 Nevertheless, there is no limitation on the number of licences that the same person or entity may obtain.11 The licence term for exploration is usually five years, and for mining and use of technogenic mineral formations, the term depends on the feasibility study.